Eczema Resources for Patients

 Understanding Atopic Dermatitis

-It’s not easy to live with atopic dermatitis (eczema).
-It’s a lifelong skin disease caused by inflammation in the body.
-Eczema is more common and sometimes more severe in Black and Hispanic/Latino Americans.
-It can also be more severe in children.
+Living with eczema can be challenging.
+It’s a lifelong skin condition that causes inflammation in the body.
+Eczema is more common, and can be worse, in Black and Hispanic/Latino Americans.
+It can also be worse in kids.

 - Understanding Atopic Dermatitis (English)